 It’s really about time I write a new blog about Saving the Church.

-To tell you the truth, I was brought directly into this group as a Director, that wants nothing less than Saving the Church, as soon as my last blog went crazy.
+To tell you the truth, I was brought into this group as a Director almost like rolling down a hill, it happened that fast, at the moment my first church blog went crazy.
+I want nothing less than to Save Holy Rosary Church.
 I accepted that challenge, because I am very, very passionate about Holy Rosary Church.
-And to that group I belong, have allegiance and interrupt my daily life to make sure it carries on.
+And to that group I belong, have allegiance and have grown accustomed to interrupting my daily life to make sure it carries on.